stclib/STC/README.md

 CHash and CVector discussion
 ----------------------------

 **CHash** is the most complex of the containers (although, currently only ~370 lines of code).
+It uses open hashing, but does not rely on power-of-two size table, nor prime number lengths, and it does not have tombstone buckets.
+Still, it is among the fastest hash-tables - see *Performance* below.

-You can customize the destroy-, hash- and equals- function.
-In addition it supports a few other arguments in the declare-statement that allows to define a convertion from a raw/literal type to the key-type specified.
-This is handy when e.g. having CString as key, as it enables us to use string literals as key in put() and get() functions, instead of a constructed CString.
+You may customize the destroy-, hash- and equals- function.
+It also supports a few other arguments in the declare-statement that allows to define a convertion from a raw/literal type to the key-type specified.
+This is handy when e.g. having CString as key, as it enables the usage of string literals as key in *put() and *get() functions, instead of requering a constructed CString.
 Without it you would need to write:
 ```
 chash_si_put(&map, cstring_make("mykey"), 12);
 ```